iamjazzar/rosetta/README.md

 ```

-* The second methodology is gonna fetch the available locales in your app then set them as the support locales since there's no supported locales provided.
+The second methodology fetches the available locales in your app, then sets them as the support locales (since there are no supported locales provided).
-* You can see what locales gonna be fetched before setting them by calling:
+by executing the following command you will see what locales will be fetched before setting them:

 	```JAVA
 	ls.fetchAvailableLocales(stringId);
 	```

-	and it's gonna return a **HashSet<Locale>** of the detected locales.
+	the return value is a **HashSet<Locale>** of the detected locales.
-* * It may fails because even if you have a folder named **values-ar** it doesn't mean you have any resources there, so if you have **values-ar** and you provided the **LanguageSwitcher** with a string that's not listed in, or it has the same characters in the same order; i.e *nice* in US and *nice* in UK, then your locale, unfortunately, will not detected.
+* * It may fail because even if you have a folder named **values-ar** it doesn't mean you have any resources there.
+If you have **values-ar** and you provide the **LanguageSwitcher** with a string that is not listed , or has the same characters in the same order then your locale will not be detected (i.e *nice* in US and *nice* in UK).

 #### 3. Add a tab in your **activity_settings.xml**